rocrill/velo_city/README.md

 The Bootstrap footer was taken from [Bootstrap](https://mdbootstrap.com/snippets/standard/mdbootstrap/2885103?view=side).

-This YouTube [video]() was used when building out the view to delete a recipe post from the front end of the site.

 This Stackoverflow [article](https://stackoverflow.com/questions/50439356/django-date-validation-help-needed) was used when applying date valifdation to the service booking form.

 This Stackoverflow [article](https://stackoverflow.com/questions/45379727/make-images-the-same-size-in-bootstrap-grid) was used to make all product images o the All Products page the same size.

-This Django [article](https://forum.djangoproject.com/t/how-to-set-data-calendar-widget-for-datefield-and-datetimefield-wiht-format-day-month-year-dd-mm-yyyy/7243) was used when implementing a date and time field to the add Event form.
+This Django [article](https://forum.djangoproject.com/t/how-to-set-data-calendar-widget-for-datefield-and-datetimefield-wiht-format-day-month-year-dd-mm-yyyy/7243) was used when implementing a date and time field to the Add Event form.

 This Stackoverflow [article](https://stackoverflow.com/questions/22800804/display-static-page-in-django) was used when looking for a simple solution for content-sparse static pages e.g. About us, Contact us, Privacy Policy and Refunds and Returns.